Tempio Pausania: History

 Cultural and delegated administrative centre of the Gallura sub-region, Tempio has an ancient history.
 Typical granite-stone architecture of the historical centre presents many similarities with southern Corsican towns.

-In 2005-2016 it was the capital of the province of Olbia-Tempio together with Olbia.
+From 2005 to 2016 it was the co-capital of the province of Olbia-Tempio together with Olbia, with which it is also now the co-capital of the province of Gallura North-East Sardinia.